JonDotsoy/bert-cli/README.md

 # 🍹 Bert
 A task manager inspired on Gulp.

-> This document content the specifications to build the client to Bert.

 ## Features
 - [x] Structure to cli `> bert [command]`.
 - [x] **DotBert**: How to read and how to work.